mitch-seymour/rp-connect-pizza-tracker/README.md

             - catch:
               # If the order_id isn't in the cache, set the previous status to "none"
               - mapping: |
-                  "pending"
+                  "none"
           # This part of the branch operator allows us to map the results of this operation
           # back to the original source message
+          result_map: |
+            root.previous_status = content().string()
 ```

 The code is heavily commented, so to understand the processor's configuration in more detail, please read through the comments before proceeding.

 ### Writing to the cache
 Awesome!
-You're performing lookups on the cache now, but if you don't actually write the order statuses to the cache when they come in, the cache resource will always be empty.
+You're performing lookups on the cache now, but your tests are still failing.
+Why?
+Well, if you don't actually write the order statuses to the cache when they come in, the cache resource will always be empty.

 Therefore, after retrieving the previous status for the current order, you need to make sure to write the current status to the cache.
-To do this, you can use the `cache` processor.
+To do this, you can use the `cache` processor again.
+This time, you'll use the `set` operator to write to the cache.

 Add the following processor to the `pipeline`, right after the `try` / `catch` processors.